aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-templates.md

 <path to users AVD implementation>/playbooks/<template name>
 ```

-The "templates" folders do not exist by default so will need to be created if that is the location chosen by the user.
+The "templates" folders do not exist by default, so they will need to be created if the user chooses that location.

 ### Variable Validation